Entries closed – race sold out

-Now it its 27th year, Cosmeston Relays are a chip-timed baton relay race in the picturesque Cosmeston Lakes Country Park, Penarth, organised by Penarth and Dinas Runners (email: email@example.com)
+Now in its 29th year, the Cosmeston Relay Race is a hugely popular 3 mile, chip-timed, baton relay race in the picturesque Cosmeston Lakes Country Park.
+It’s organised by Penarth and Dinas Runners (email: email@example.com).
+The 2019 race will be held on Wednesday July 10th at 7:00 p.m.

 Cosmeston Lakes Country Park is one of the finest country parks in South Wales and is a designated local nature reserve.
 It offers some scenic running, with views of the lake to start, open countryside and a shaded wooded section.

-Each runner completes 1 circuit of the 3 mile (approx.) undulating course in teams of either 3 or 4 runners – and with 11 team categories, there’s plenty of healthy competition and chances to win prizes for athletic club and all-comers teams.
+Each runner completes 1 circuit of the 3 mile (approx.) undulating course in teams of either 3 or 4 runners.
+There are 11 team categories with plenty of healthy competition – and chances to win prizes for both athletic club and all-comers teams.

-Read on for information about the race and to enter.
-A full race information pack with detailed joining instructions will be posted here approximately 7 days before the race.
+Read on for information about the race.
+A full race information pack with detailed joining instructions will be posted here in the week leading up to the race.
 Please contact the Race Director via email (firstname.lastname@example.org) with any enquiries.

-- The entry fee is £21 per team of 4 (Senior Men and Masters Men 35-44) and £16 per team of three (all other teams), plus a processing fee for each separate card payment.
+- The entry fee is £24 per team of 4 (Senior Men and Masters Men 35-44) and £18 per team of three (all other teams).
+There is no longer a separate card processing fee.

-- Team managers can enter a single team or multiple teams, up to maximum of five per transaction.
+- Team managers can enter a single team or multiple teams, up to maximum of three per transaction.

-- Groups or clubs who want to enter more than 5 teams will need to make multiple transactions.
-They can decide to appoint multiple Team Managers if they wish.
+- Groups or clubs who want to enter more than 3 teams will need to make multiple transactions.
+They can decide to appoint multiple Team Managers in advance if they wish.

-- No refunds will be given for teams/runners that are unable to take part.
+- No refunds will be given for teams/runners that are unable to take part, or if a 4-man team changes to a 3-person team category.

 - Team changes can be made via an online self-service link that is included in the confirmation email.
-This facility closes at 6:00 p.m. on July 10th 2017.
+This facility closes at 6:00 p.m. on Monday July 8th, 2019.
+After this, team member (but not team category) changes can be made off-line up until 6:30 p.m. on race day.

 Location and Directions